mbendari7/Mahmoud_Bendari/README.md

 ---

-## ⚡ Interactive Engineering Features
+## Interactive Engineering Features

 The portfolio integrates several advanced frontend engineering features to simulate a live, highly responsive operating system:

-* **Neural Link Boot Screen:** An interactive initialization gate that bypasses modern browser autoplay restrictions to sync the visual experience with a live ambient audio stream.
+* **Neural Link Boot Screen:** An interactive initialization gate that bypasses modern browser autoplay restrictions to sync the visual experience with a locally hosted ambient audio track.
-* **Cryptographic Decryption:** Navigation is driven by a custom tabbed interface, where switching data panels triggers a text-scrambling algorithm to simulate real-time data decryption.
+* **Cryptographic Decryption:** Navigation is driven by a custom tabbed interface where switching data panels triggers a text-scrambling algorithm to simulate real-time data decryption.
+Tabs are also accessible via keyboard shortcuts `[1–5]`.
 * **Mechanical Audio Engine:** Features an independent audio engine built on the Web Audio API, synthesizing precise, low-latency oscillator waveforms to provide tactile auditory feedback for every user interaction.
+* **Expandable Project Cards:** Projects in the ARCHIVES tab expand on click to reveal tech stack chips, feature breakdowns, and direct repository / live demo links.
+* **Scroll Progress Bar:** A thin progress indicator tracks read depth inside each tab panel in real time.
+* **Copy Email:** One-click address copy in the COMMS tab for frictionless contact.

 ---

-## 🌐 Hosting & Deployment (IONOS)
+## Hosting & Deployment (IONOS)

 This portfolio is hosted professionally using **IONOS** to ensure a dedicated, branded online presence.